DrBlink7/Modular-Template/README.md

 # Modular-Template
 To give a proper name just search YOUR_PROJECT on this repo and rename it as you please.

-Use `docker compose up --build` to launch frontend, frontend2, b4f, backend, backend2 and db, php laravel backend 3 still needs to be added.
+Use `docker compose up --build` to launch frontends, backends and db.

 ## ✔ b4f
 Node backend, copy .env.example vars in .env file (you should create it) and ask [me](https://github.com/DrBlink7) on how to fill vars.